MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-update-actions.md

 To migrate existing data into Compliance Manager or to perform a bulk update of improvement actions, you can start from one of two places in Compliance Manager.

-- From **Assessments** tab: allows you to update specific assessments with information from elsewhere, such as test results or evidence or actions that were tested by a separate system
+- From **Assessments** page: allows you to update specific assessments with information from elsewhere, such as test results or evidence or actions that were tested by a separate system
-- From **Improvement actions** tab: allows you to apply updates to multiple actions at one time, such as assigning them to users, changing implementation or test status, adding notes and evidence.
+- From **Improvement actions** page: allows you to apply updates to multiple actions at one time, such as assigning them to users, changing implementation or test status, adding notes and evidence.

-## Prerequisites for updating improvement actions
+> [!IMPORTANT]

-- Only the improvement actions managed by your organization, not actions that are managed by Microsoft, can be updated by this process.
+> - Only the improvement actions managed by your organization, not actions that are managed by Microsoft, can be updated by this process.
 (Learn more about [types of improvement actions](compliance-score-calculation.md#action-types-and-points).)

-- Improvement actions must already be associated to an existing assessment before you can update them through this process.
+> - Improvement actions must already be associated to an existing assessment before you can update them through this process.
 (Learn more about [building and managing assessments](compliance-manager-assessments.md).)

 ## Migrate your existing compliance work into Compliance Manager